stephcerratti/minimalES6-v01/README.md

 DO THIS STUFF with CARE!
 It's subject to change.
 As always, slack me with questions or e-mail me at edward.apostol@redacademy.com.

 We are here to help!

+Broken:

+-tried to write similar code to populate the QuickView as my shopping cart, but the data is not showing up.
+-clear cart function- tried 2 different code methods, and was not able to clear the session storage or html.
+-did not have time to create an '93item added to cart'94 popup.
+-cart quantity icon
+-delete/update quantity functionality